pragtical/pragtical.github.io/docs/api/process.md

 (field) ERROR_WOULDBLOCK: integer
 ```

-Error triggered when a read or write action is blocking,
+Error triggered when a read or write action is blocking.
-its value is platform dependent, so the value declared on this
-interface does not represents the real one.

 ---